-- You can see participating network specialists without a referral (Open Access), except for California. - You have more choices for your dental coverage.
-You can choose between our Advantage Dental or our Dental PPO option.
+- You can see participating network specialists without a referral (Open Access). - You have more choices for your dental coverage.
+You can choose between our Advantage Dental or Dental PPO option.
 Under Advantage Dental, you can access preventive care for a \$5 copay and other services at a reduced fee.
 Under the PPO option, if you see an in-network dentist, you pay nothing for preventive care after a \$20 annual deductible per member.
 Participating network PPO dentists may offer members other services at discounted fees.
 Discounts may not apply in all states.
 You may also utilize non-network dentists for preventive care, but at reduced benefit levels, and after a \$20 annual deductible per member.
-You pay all charges for other services when utilizing non-network dentists. - You receive a \$100 reimbursement every 24 months for glasses or contact lenses. - You can use Aetna Health Connections Disease Management Programs which are available for thirty-four conditions.
+You pay all charges for other services when utilizing non-network dentists. - You receive up to a \$100 reimbursement every 24 months for glasses or contact lenses under the High Option and up to a \$200 reimbursement every 24 months under the Basic Option. - You can use Aetna Health Connections Disease Management Programs which are available for 34 conditions.